nort-cnc-control/cnccontrol_rt/README.md

 #### Using tool

-M3 Tttt - enable tool number ttt
+- M3 - enable tool
-M5 - disable tool
+- M5 - disable tool

 This section is for tools that required to start and stop while moving, for example lasers